lupyuen/lupyuen.github.io/src/mynewt.md

 Mynewt will now compile our firmware with `riscv-none-embed-gcc`

+## Mynewt Project and Firmware

 _In the screen above, how did we create the Mynewt Project `pinecone-rust-mynewt` and the Mynewt Firmware `pinecone_app`?_

 I created `pinecone-rust-mynewt` and `pinecone_app` using Mynewt's `newt` tool.

-This only needs to be done once.
-You don't need to do it again.
+We'll download them in a while, so you don't need to create them.

-_(FYI: The steps I did are explained in sections "Appendix: Install newt" and "Appendix: Create the Mynewt Firmware" below)_
+_(FYI: I created `pinecone-rust-mynewt` and `pinecone_app` using the steps explained in the sections "Appendix: Install newt" and "Appendix: Create the Mynewt Firmware" below)_

 # Add Microcontroller Definition